Professor. Lawyer. Advocate. Advisor.

 Volunteer (January 2014 – May 2016)

-Established and led Amara’s policy department by developing policy priorities, presenting oral and written testimony in support of or in opposition to legislation, forming and participating in coalitions with non-profit and government entities to work toward legislative and policy change in the areas of civil rights, criminal justice reform, and victim services that benefitted intersecting communities.
-Provided direct legal representation to sex workers and survivors of human trafficking by independently litigating cases in federal and state court from intake to resolution.
-Developed and managed the intern program.
+• Established and led Amara’s policy department by developing policy priorities, presenting oral and written testimony in support of or in opposition to legislation; authored blog posts providing public facing information to better understand the organization’s work and changes in the legal landscape; formed and participated in coalitions with non-profit and government entities to achieve legislative and policy change in the areas of civil rights, criminal justice reform, and victim services that benefitted communities with intersecting marginalized identities.

 U.S. District Court for the District of South Dakota, Rapid City, SD